wayneheller/mergefest/README.md

 # Welcome to Mergefest

-1. Edit this with your first name *Kevin*.
+1. Edit this with your first name *here*.
 ----------------------------------------------

+Lets try to `git pull` and see what happens.

+We have a merge conflict!
+Yay!

+Let's reset to our last change by running `git reset --hard HEAD~1`

 Now lets pull but take the master changes:
 `git pull -s recursive -X theirs`